 Works on paper, watercolor and drawing, have always been a vital adjunct to the constructions using many of the same symbolic shapes and imagery mentioned above .
 I tend to think about these much as I do about painting, using successive layers of color building up to a density of color, often retaining a translucency.

-In both the painted wood structures and the works on paper, I often include other materials, ranging from metal, glass, found objects, plastic, inkjet or laser transfers, and anything that might relate to the image or the feel that I’m trying to achieve.
+In both the painted wood structures and the works on paper, I often include other materials, ranging from metal, glass, found objects, plastic, inkjet transfers, and anything that might relate to the image or the feel that I’m trying to achieve.